SOliv1/ca-js-methods/README.md

 Objects are mutable—we can change their properties even when they’re declared with const.
 Objects are passed by reference— when we make changes to an object passed into a function, those changes are permanent.
 We can iterate through objects using the For...in syntax.

+## objects in JavaScript are containers that store data and functionality.
+In this lesson, we will build upon the fundamentals of creating objects and explore some advanced concepts.